 Gifts for the backpacker who also happens to be a huge coffee nerd don’t get much better than this uber-cool item.
 Coming from hip Japanese brand Snow Peak, this stainless steel drip coffee filter holder has been amazingly well-engineered.
 It stands up on top of your mug, collapses flat for transportation, and looks snazzy as all heck.
 All your friend needs are coffee filters, hot water, and coffee (obviously), and they’ll never be without their all-important gourmet brew on the trail.

 Create an Atmosphere with Inflatable Lanterns

 Bring on the fun times and add some party-ish atmosphere to your camp with these inflatable lanterns.
-Super lightweight and very packable (since they lay flat), all you need to do is whip ‘em out and inflate into their cuboid forms you’ll be ready to switch on the mood lighting.
-Coming in seven different colors and with a long battery life, these puppies are even waterproof, so you can float ‘em on a hot tub (if you’re lucky enough to have one in your campsite) or just stick them in your tent.
+Super lightweight and very packable (since they lay flat), all you need to do is whip ‘em out and inflate them into their cuboid forms you’ll be ready to switch on the mood lighting.
+Coming in seven different colors and with long battery life, these puppies are even waterproof, so you can float ‘em on a hot tub (if you’re lucky enough to have one in your campsite) or just stick them in your tent.

 Keep Cool with a Tent Fan

 Tents can get so hot and stuffy.
 So, so hot.
 If there’s no breeze around and it’s a warm day, waking up in a tent can be like waking up in an oven.
 This tent fan (from Coleman, no less) works to add a bit of breeze to proceedings and is compatible with most tents.
 It even comes with a stand so you can position it wherever, rather than hanging it up.
 Not the backpacker item you were thinking of, but definitely a unique gift for any of your pals who like to hit the trail.